Wigmore, Herefordshire: The Mortimer period

-At the time of the reign of Edward the Confessor, the barony of Wigmore belonged to Edric Sylvaticus, the English Earl of Shrewsbury.
-However, he refused to submit after the Norman conquest and was defeated in battle and taken prisoner.
+At the time of the reign of Edward the Confessor, the barony of Wigmore belonged to Edric Sylvaticus, the English thegn.
+However, he refused to submit after the Norman Conquest and was defeated in battle and taken prisoner.
 His possessions were subsequently granted to the Norman William FitzOsbern, the Earl of Hereford under William I from 1068 to 1072, as a reward for his services.

 FitzOsbern built Wigmore Castle, as it became known.
 Although it was probably initially only built of earth and timber, it was to become one of the main English border castles along the Welsh Marches during the thirteenth and fourteenth centuries.

 However, FitzOsbern's son Roger de Breteuil took part in the Revolt of the Earls; after the Earl's subsequent defeat William I seized the castle and gave it to another of his supporters, Ranulph de Mortimer.
 From this time on Wigmore became the head of the barony of the Mortimers, Earls of March.

-Wigmore is one of very few Herefordshire boroughs recorded in the Domesday Book.
+Wigmore is one of very few Herefordshire boroughs recorded in the Domesday Book of 1086.
 Although Hereford was the only borough in the county in 1066, boroughs were attached to the castles of Clifford (also built by FitzOsbern) and Wigmore by 1086.

 Wigmore, at the time situated in the Hazeltree hundred, is mentioned three times in the Domesday Book.
 The first entry is under the lands held by Ranulph Mortimer and records that he holds Wigmore Castle, which Earl William built on wasteland that was called Merestun, which Gunfrid held before 1066.
 It also records that there were two hides that paid tax, two ploughs in lordship and four slaves.
 The borough of Wigmore is recorded to have paid £ 7 - "bergu qd ibi est redd vii lib".
 Secondly, in the section recording the lands of the king, Merestone is recorded as being a part of the manor of Kingsland which Ranulph Mortimer held for the king.
 A third section mentions that Ranulph Mortimer holds Wigmore, which Alfward held, and that there is half a hide, which Wigmore Castle is situated upon.
 If a rental of 12 d per burgage (as was customary with other rental properties at the time), the money paid by the borough may represent about 140 burgages.